Stringfellow: The Stratagems of the Demonic

 artwork :: The Tower of Babel by Pieter Bruegel the Elder, 1563

 Babel means the inversion of language, verbal inflation, libel, rumor, euphemism and coded phrases, rhetorical wantonness, redundancy, hyperbole, such profusion in speech and sound that comprehension is impaired, nonsense, sophistry, jargon, noise, incoherence, a chaos of voices and tongues, falsehood, blasphemy.
-And, in all of this, babe! means violence (p.
+And, in all of this, babel means violence (p.
 106).

 In part 3, I’ll discuss the Christian ethic of resistance to the demonic, as outlined and described by Stringfellow in his book.
 You can purchase Stringfellow’s An Ethic for Christians in a Strange Land, on Amazon.